mplawner/channeltranslator/README.md

 ### [Messages]

-- `system_message`: The system message for the AI model (optional, see example below).
+- `system_message`: The system message for the AI model (required, see example below).
-- `user_message`: The user message template for translation requests (optional, see example below).
+- `user_message`: The user message template for translation requests.
+Will replace '{text}' with text of message. (required, see example below).

 Example `config.ini`: